-In white underprinting, white ink is added underneath all or parts of your label design.
+In white ink printing, the ink is added underneath all or parts of your label design.
 The white ink is used to reduce the transparency of your text and graphics by creating a layer of opacity.
 This opacity will ensure an accurate color match and improved legibility.

-Without white underprint, ink on clear labels can appear transparent making the text hard to read and graphics bland.
+Using white ink on clear labels can make a huge difference in how you showcase your text and design.
+Without white ink, clear labels can appear transparent making the text hard to read and graphics bland.